nader93k/lifted-domain-repair/README.md

 # PDDL Domain Repair with Lifted Test Plans

-This repository implements the **Lifted White Plan Domain Repair framework**, providing tools to repair planning domains using lifted and partial grounding techniques.
+This repository implements the **Lifted White List Plan Domain Repair framework**, providing tools to repair planning domains using lifted and partial grounding techniques.
 It supports multiple search algorithms, heuristic relaxations, structured logging, and batch execution of repair experiments.

 Our work builds on the baseline repairer from [Songtuan Lin’s *Diagnoser* repository](https://github.com/Songtuan-Lin/diagnoser).
 We have extended and adapted that implementation to develop the lifted and partial grounding methods described in our [ECAI 2025 paper](#reference).

 ## Features

 - Batch processing of planning domain repair tasks with `batch_solver.py`.
 - Single-instance execution with `instance_solver.py`.
 - Configurable search algorithms: A*, Greedy, DFS, Uniform-Cost-Search (UCS), Branch and Bound.
 - Heuristic relaxations: zeroary, null, unary.
 - Structured YAML logging and log-to-table utilities.

 ## Running by Docker

 We provide a pre-built Docker image that should work out of the box:

 ```bash